alexrothenberg/alexrothenberg.github.com/_posts/2014-01-06-learning-d3-by-building-a-chart.js.md

 2. Line 2-3 - D3 chains everything just like jQuery so we can set `height` and `width` attributes on the svg element
 3. Line 4 - Add a `g` (or "group") element within the svg

-The page wont look any different to a user because the svg and g elements don't have any visual representation however if we were to inspect the dom we'd see our tags in there
+The page won't look any different to a user because the svg and g elements don't have any visual representation, however, if we were to inspect the DOM we'd see our tags in there

 {% highlight html linenos%}
 <body>